Small Bathroom Design Ideas

 Unless you are willing to knock down walls, small bathrooms are something that cannot be made bigger easily.
-However, there are some design styles that can make your bathroom appear larger than it really is.
+However, there are some small bathroom design ideas that can make your bathroom appear larger than it really is.
 If your bathroom is giving you claustrophobia, here are some tips to trick the eye.

-One excellent – and fairly easy – way to trick the mind into making a room look larger is to use the same tone and/or colour throughout the room.
+One of many excellent small bathroom design ideas – and fairly easy – way to trick the mind into making a room look larger is to use the same tone and/or colour throughout the room.
 Instead of using contrasting colours for your tile and/or wall colour, use the same neutral tones such as beiges, sands or greys; the wall colour can even be extended up to the ceiling.
 This allows the mind to confuse what is the wall and what is the ceiling – which can make your bathroom look larger.

 Tile up to the ceiling